 ARTIST BIO

-Through her various residency experiences, the artist has exhibited major works in Berkeley, California at the Vizivarosi and Keki Galleries and The Drawing Room HU in Budapest, Hungary and developed site specific projects in Mexico, Ireland, Italy and China.
-Furness’ work has been represented in the past by galleries in New York, Seattle, Palm Springs and Zurich leading up to her current representation with K Contemporary Art in Denver.
-Her work has been featured in numerous group and solo exhibitions as well and international art fairs in Seoul , Zurich, Cologne, Los Angeles, and Aspen.
-She has been featured in New American Paintings, Studio Visit Magazine, SeeAllThis Magazine, Klassik Magazine International, 303 Magazine and others.
+Through her various residency experiences, the artist has exhibited major works in Berkeley, California at the Vizivarosi and Keki Galleries and The Drawing Room HU in Budapest, Hungary and developed site specific projects in Mexico, Hungary, Ireland, the UK, Italy and China.
+Furness’ work has been represented in the past by galleries in New York, Seattle, Palm Springs and Zurich leading up to her current representation with K Contemporary Art and Kiechel Fine Art galleries.
+Her work has been featured in numerous group and solo exhibitions as well and international art fairs in Seoul, Zurich, Cologne, Los Angeles, and Aspen.
+She has been featured in New American Paintings, Studio Visit Magazine, SeeAllThis Magazine, Klassik Magazine International, 303 Magazine, 5280 Magazine and others.
 Furness received her MFA in Painting and Drawing from the University of Iowa and is currently a Professor of Art Practices and Illustration at the University of Colorado Denver.

 ARTIST STATEMENT

 I am an artist that treats painting as a conceptual object.
-Each series of work that I have produced is related through this conceptual exploration of the distortions of history through expressed narratives, nature and site as ruin.
+Each series of work that I have produced is related through an exploration of distortions of history.
 The work calls into question selections of what it is it that is upheld or kept and cherished versus what is discarded or thrown out and unwanted.
 These elements tell a story, from what a larger public or political body chooses to show to the world versus the reality of the local and personal life of a people or individual.
-Amongst all of this is a narrative of personal struggle.